 Standard passwords represent a single line of defence from intrusion, but a password is far from infallible.
 Given the scope of a modern ERP system, and the sensitivity of the information it usually contains, single-factor authentication is no longer enough.
 Adding a second layer is an obvious and effective solution.
 Requiring users to enter a code sent to an email address or their mobile device, for example, greatly reduces the likelihood that someone will acquire the “keys” to your ERP system.

 Although software developers strive for a perfect product, they inevitably need to release patches and updates to plug any security holes and fix any bugs that users discover post-release.
 Cybercriminals will exploit these security gaps once they are known, so it is essential that you download patches and updates as soon as they become available.

 The entire IT infrastructure needs to be protected with sound perimeter security.
 Measures such

 as a firewall, intrusion detection/prevention and threat monitoring should be present on the network that houses your ERP system.
 Additionally, each device on that network should have up-to-date anti-virus and user permissions management software.

 ERP safety requires a holistic and layered approach to network security.
-The Sage Business Cloud Enterprise Management product suite provides robust security for your IT ecosystem and your cloud-based ERP data by extension.
+The Sage Business Cloud Sage X3 product suite provides robust security for your IT ecosystem and your cloud-based ERP data by extension.
 SynergERP is strengthened by its partnership with SynergIT, delivering layered security measures with sturdy software, properly configured for your specific business requirements to ensure maximum fortification and functionality.

 To learn more about the benefits of an integrated and holistic ERP system, download our ERP checklist.